Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

-$\textbf{D}_{\text{up}}$ is the up-conversion delay due to phase-locking a \SI{2.40(1)}{\giga \hertz} oscillator to the the \SI{80}{\mega\hertz} PMC signal, $\textbf{D}_{\text{eom $\leftarrow$ pmc}}$ is the cable delay from the PMC to the EOM. $\nu^{\text{m}}_{ij}$ is the up-converted USO frequency associated to $\text{MOSA}_{ij}$.
-Since \cref{eq:Sideband-Beatnote} is expressed in the SCET, all clock imperfections are included in $\hat{\tau}_i^{\hat{\tau}_i}(\tau)$.
-The modulation noise $M^{\hat{\tau}_i}_{ij}$ contains any additional jitter collected on the path $\textbf{D}^{\text{sb}}_{\text{(p)bs $\leftarrow$ pmc}}$, e.g., due to the electrical frequency up-converters.
+$\textbf{D}_{\text{up}}$ is the upconversion delay due to phase-locking a \SI{2.40(1)}{\giga \hertz} oscillator to the \SI{80}{\mega\hertz} PMC signal, $\textbf{D}_{\text{eom $\leftarrow$ pmc}}$ is the cable delay from the PMC to the EOM. $\nu^{\text{m}}_{ij}$ is the upconverted USO frequency associated to $\text{MOSA}_{ij}$.
+Since \cref{eq:Sideband-Beatnote} is expressed in the SCET, all clock imperfections are included into $\hat{\tau}_i^{\hat{\tau}_i}(\tau)$.
+The modulation noise $M^{\hat{\tau}_i}_{ij}$ contains any additional jitter collected on the path $\textbf{D}^{\text{sb}}_{\text{(p|isi)bs $\leftarrow$ pmc}}$, e.g., due to the electrical frequency upconverters.
 The amplitude spectral densities (ASDs) of the modulation noise for left and right-handed MOSAs are specified to be below \cite{Hartwig:TDIwoSync, Barke2015Thesis}

-The modulation noise on left-handed MOSAs is one order of magnitude lower, because the pilot tone used for the ADC jitter correction, hence being the ultimate phase reference, is derived from the \SI{2.400}{\giga\hertz} clock signal.
+The modulation noise on left-handed MOSAs is one order of magnitude lower, because the pilot tone for the ADC jitter correction (it is the ultimate phase reference) is derived from the \SI{2.400}{\giga\hertz} clock signal.